JobKeeper and payroll tax

 - Michael's ordinary wages are $600 per fortnight.
 This was increased to $750 per fortnight due to the Tier 2 JobKeeper payment.
 Because Michael is not paid more than the JobKeeper amount, Ahmed does not include the $750 payment as taxable wages in his payroll tax return.

 The superannuation that you pay in addition to the JobKeeper payment is taxable and must be included in your returns.

 The JobKeeper payment does not affect the apprentice and trainee rebate.
 Continue to declare exempt apprentice and trainee wages in your returns as normal.

-- Find more JobKeeper information and factsheets from the Australian Government.
+- Find more JobKeeper information from the Australian Government.